-Recommended harvest levels for the 2012-2013 season would provide 159,808 lbs of on-reservation harvest in the coming season.
-Note that these figures include a one-time harvest of 40,000 lbs that could be taken from Lummi Shore Road (S4), but do not include any harvest that might be taken from Inside Portage Bay (S6), Inside Brant Point (S7A), or from off-reservation beaches (Birch Bay State Park, Drayton Harbor).
+Recommended harvest levels for the 2013-2014 season could provide up to 221,355 lbs of on-reservation harvest in the coming season.
+Note that this does not include any harvest that might be taken from Inside Portage Bay (S6), Inside Brant Point (S7A), or from off-reservation beaches (Birch Bay State Park, Drayton Harbor).
+However, the sorry state of most Portage Bay populations may warrant additional caution and lower harvest targets than suggested here.

-A separate survey on 2011 by WDFW with participation by Lummi of Birch Bay State Park resulted in a calculated tribal quota of 24,972 lbs for the upcoming season.
+A separate survey in 2013 by WDFW, with participation by some LNR staff, of Birch Bay State Park resulted in a calculated tribal quota of 26,069 lbs for the upcoming season.
+When combined with the LNR Drayton Harbor results, this would indicate that up to 46,155 lbs could be harvested off-reservation in the coming season.